lyskh/lyskheablogs/content/posts/living-and-looking-to-the-future.md

 We ground ourselves steady in His time-tested words, and hold Him to His word as we trust that He will accomplish what He has started in us, through us, for His glory and our good.

-Gratitude creates in us an attitude of looking to things given rather to things denied or lost.
+Gratitude creates in us an attitude of looking to things given rather than things denied or lost.
 It helps us appreciate what we have now, and enables us to look forward.
 While hope may seem painful sometimes, and not hoping for anything may act as a shield from pain and disappointments, the life you'll be living is a life left un-lived.
 But we don't need to shy away from the pain and risk of disappointments, we have been given grace, strength, and tools to enable us to hope even in this world of suffering and sin.

 While hope is entirely another topic I probably should write about, we shall stick with gratitude for now, and I hope to be given time and wisdom to be able to write about it in the future.